-The Statement D1 provides video switching for three formats: Composite video, S-Video, and Component video.
-Format translation is not performed - if only S-Video is used from your VCR, the S-Video output of the Statement D1 will be the only one with a signal to send to your TV monitor whenever the VCR Source is selected.
+The AVM 20 provides video switching for three formats: Composite video, S-Video, and Component video.
+Format translation is not performed - if only S-Video is used from your VCR, only the S-Video output of the AVM 20 will have a signal to send to your TV monitor whenever the VCR Source is selected.
 Always remember to select the matching video input on your TV monitor/projector.

 The choice of video format depends on the type that is available on your TV monitor/projector.
-If it only accepts Composite and S-Video, then there is no advantage in connecting Component video from your DVD player to the Statement D1 - S-Video connection must be used throughout the system.
+If it only accepts Composite video, then there is no advantage in connecting S-Video or Component video outputs from your DVD player, VCR, or satellite receiver to the AVM 20, and Composite video connection must be used throughout the system (the same applies if you use S-Video or Component video).